Interested in this certificate?

-EDUC 406: Foundations of Social Emotional Learning (3 credits)
+EDUC 406: Social Emotional Learning in Context (3 credits)

 This course takes students from a beginning understanding of social and emotional learning (SEL) and its relevance for educators to an understanding of practices that can be used in schools to promote resilience, wellness, and positive developmental outcomes for all students.
 Students will examine how the research grounded in different theoretical traditions frames social and emotional wellness and will evaluate whether the practices identified in research can address the needs of specific student populations.